10 Ways to Improve Rental Property Cash Flow

 - Find a Property that is Likely to Appreciate

-In a hot market, it may seem like every investment property out there is likely to appreciate in value.
+It may seem like every investment property out there is likely to appreciate in value in a hot market.
 But, the market takes many twists and turns, so how can you select one that is likely to withstand a few market downturns?
-Investment properties that are near educational institutions, areas where jobs are abundant or mass transit are typically the safest bets.
+Investment properties that are near educational institutions, areas where jobs are abundant, or mass transit are typically the safest bets.
 And, when the market is on the rise, properties in those areas will only get hotter.

 - Show Your Finances Who’s Boss